PuZZleDucK/Resume/Resume.md

 ### BMM Compliance - Systems Consultant / Tester (2007 -> Present):

 My primary duties at BMM are as a compliance tester for gaming machine software.
-In the course of my work I perform activities including source code analysis, ancestry and comparison, verification of builds, and test plan creation.
+In the course of my work I perform activities including source code analysis, pedigree and comparison, verification of builds, and test plan creation.
 I would then generally progress into regression and exploratory testing followed with tailored modifications to semi-automated testing.
 There is also quite a bit of regulatory documentation for the projects and I am quite proud of my almost flawless record in the matter.

 During my time at BMM Compliance I have also contributed process and testing documentation, some of which have now been in use for over five years and are officially maintained by other colleges.
 I have also had the great opportunity to work interstate and internationally which was exciting.
 I really enjoy testing and working at BMM, unfortunately my opportunity to interact with developers or other testers is quite limited as are the opportunities for technical advancement.

 My manager over the past 5 or so years has been Khinh Ho.
 We have developed quite a good relationship over the years even before he became my manager.
-I would happily put him forth as both a personal and a business reference and he may be contacted on 9895 9888 during business hours.
+I would happily put him forth as both a personal and a business reference and he may be contacted at BMM on 9895 9888 during business hours.

 ### Latrobe University - Bachelor of Arts (Logic) / Bachelor of Information Technology: